Will2Jacks/Chess-SDL/README.md

 **Some Goals for this fork**

-* Fixing some minor interface things like the buggy mouse hover at the color selection and make it possible to pause at this time;
+* Fixing some minor interface things like the buggy mouse hover at the color selection and make it possible to pause at this screen;
 * Improving the implementation itself.
 The GUI code is a mess right now, but it's working!
 * Matching the actual check and check mate rules.
 (You still can't avoid a check mate by protecting the king with another piece for instance)
 * Giving an actual minmax style tree inteligence;